robinhilliard/defunit/README.md

-# Units
+# DefUnit

-Units provides a pair of macros that allow you to quickly create a module that defines a set of core units for its users to work with.
+DefUnit provides a pair of macros that allow you to quickly create a module that defines a set of core units for its users to work with.
 The macros create documentation attributes, conversion operators and type specs that allow Dialyzer to detect most incompatible assignments at compile time.